 And then I drew on little webbed feet using permanent marker.

-And lastly, I glued on feather wings, using pencils and paint pots to let them dry.
+And lastly, I glued on feather wings, propping the puppets up on pencils in paint pots to let them dry.

 For the Mother Duck, I cut out a larger beak (in more of a folded diamond shape than a square) and a pair of webbed feet from the orange paper.

 And, with a bit of assistance from JJ, we glued everything together.